Remedies

 8. Nettle tea: balances hormones

-9. Licorice tea: supresses inflammation
+9. Licorice tea: suppresses inflammation

 10. Rosehip tea: reduces period pain